dan1oo/Cphy_SSM/README.md

 - Includes visualizations of:
   - Training loss over epochs
   - Sequence predictions compared to actual output
-- `hippo-experiments.ipynb`: includes diagrams of how the loss function varied in the prevbit task, when different elements of hippo were padded
+- **hippo-experiments**: includes diagrams of how the loss function varied in the prevbit task, when different elements of hippo were padded

 You can run each cell step-by-step and modify hyperparameters such as sequence length, delay, and state dimension as needed.